2021 Teaching English or French Degree Guide

 Students in America who do not speak English are truly at a disadvantage.
 You can help students assimilate and adapt to the culture and language so that they have the necessary skills to succeed in school and in life.
 You will directly impact your students immediately as English is needed in every aspect of life in the U.S. You may work with students as young as Kindergarteners to adult learners.

 Courses you will be required to take will include course in French or English as well as teaching courses such as literacy, contemporary issues, and educational psychology and also courses about other cultures.

-In 2017-2018, teaching English or French was the 138th most popular major nationwide with 5,766 degrees awarded.
-This represents a 5.0% increase in English or French degrees awarded over the prior year's total of 5,480.
+In 2018-2019, teaching English or French was the 144th most popular major nationwide with 5,407 degrees awarded.
+This represents a 6.6% reduction in English or French degrees awarded over the prior year's total of -5,766.

-There are 51 schools offering degrees in teaching English or French in the United States.
+The United States has 59 different schools where you can get a degree in teaching English or French.
 Continue reading to check out one of our many unbiased rankings of English or French programs later in this article.

 Requirements for Getting a Degree in Teaching English or French

 If you are interested in other languages and cultures and like to figure out how to effectively communicate with other people, this major is for you.
 You should have an open mind and be willing to learn from your students in order to help them succeed and develop.

 Just like any other teacher, you should be creative, patient, and organized.
 These three traits will allow you to be effective and to be ready to teach.
 Just because you know the language doesn't mean that you'll be a good teacher.
 Students should work hard at improving their teaching skills and learn different instructional practices.
 This will allow you to connect with more students and different kinds of learners.

 You should have a strong background in working with students either as a camp counselor or a coach or a tutor and you should also have strong content knowledge of French or English.
 You will also need to spend a semester teaching in a classroom.

 Getting Accepted Into a Teaching English or French Program